PETase

-Trace amount of the PET breaks down to bis(2-hydroxyethyl) terephthalate (BHET).
+where n is the number of monomers in the polymer chain, though a trace amount of the PET breaks down instead to bis(2-hydroxyethyl) terephthalate (BHET).
 PETases can also break down PEF-plastic (polyethylene-2,5-furandicarboxylate), which is a bioderived PET replacement, into the analogous MHEF.
 PETases can't catalyze the hydrolysis of aliphatic polyesters like polybutylene succinate or polylactic acid.